atrocore/docs-old/modules/workflows.md

 ## Workflow Actions

 If all conditions are met, workflow actions are launched.
 They are Update and Data exchange.
 Data exchange is launching a selected connector or an export/import feed.
 Update is in fact a mass update set on condition.
 You can select any entity to update or set Self-Targeted.
 Setting Self-Targeted will update only triggering record.
 Multiple actions can be assigned to one workflow.

+You can also run the workflow actions manually.
+To do so, visit workflow action page and press 'Execute' button.

 ![Basic conditions](./_assets/workflows/actions.png)